-The Group has applied Amendment to SFRS(I) 16 in advance of its effective date of 1 June 2020 for the current reporting year.
-The Group has applied the practical expedient retrospectively to all rent concessions that meet the conditions in SFRS(I) 16 and has not restated prior period figures.
-The Group has benefited from a reduction in lease payments of \$758,000 for the current reporting year which has been accounted for as grants, subsidies and rebates under other income in profit or loss.
+The Group has applied Amendment to SFRS(I) 16 COVID-19-Related Rent Concessions beyond 30 June 2021 in advance of its effective date of 1 April 2021 for the current reporting year.
+The Group has benefited from a reduction in lease payments of \$376,000 for the current reporting year which has been accounted for as grants, subsidies and rebates under other income in profit or loss.
 The Group has derecognised the part of the lease liabilities that has been extinguished by the forgiveness of lease payments, consistent with the requirements of SFRS(I) 9 Financial Instruments.